ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel461MG/messages.rst.txt

 Module
     VIR0010
 Meaning
     Conflict between a VIRTEL program and a sub application screen.
+This message can occur if a badly coded USSTAB is presented to a Virtel sub-application.
+See the USSTAB MSG10 section in the customization guide for details on how to correctly code a Virtel USSTAB.
 Action
     Contact technical support.